tx0c3/questionpy-sdk/README.md

 author: Bob Sample <bob@example.org>
 ```

-Once you have written your manifest, use the `package` command to create your package as follows, where `example` is
+Once you have written your config, use the `package` command to create your
-the directory in which your manifest resides.
+package as follows, where `example` is the directory in which your config
+resides.

 ```shell
 $ questionpy-sdk package example